 These state-accredited certificate programs facilitate achievement of the New Mexico Public Education Department’s entry-level teacher competencies.
 Highly refined written, interpersonal, communication, and technology skills are essential to candidate success in the program.

-Graduates of the Alternative Licensure Program are eligible to apply for level-one (5-year) provisional teaching licenses after passing all required portions of the New Mexico Teacher Assessment (NMTA).
-Licensure information can be obtained from the New Mexico Public Education Department Professional Licensure Unit at 505-827-6581 or at www.ped.state.nm.us.
+Individuals who complete this program, and fulfill all NMPED requirements, are eligible for level-one (5-year) provisional teaching licenses in the state of New Mexico.
+(Licensure information can be obtained from the New Mexico Public Education Department Professional Licensure Unit at 505-827-6581 or at at www.ped.state.nm.us/bureaus/licensure.
+For more information about other teacher licensure pathways in New Mexico visit: webnew.ped.state.nm.us.

 Admission to the program requires one of the following: